Estimation of block sparsity in compressive sensing: Introduction

-Second, we obtain an estimator for the block sparsity by using multivariate isotropic symmetric $\alpha$-stable random projections.
-When the block size is 1, our estimation procedure reduces to the case considered in \cite{l2}.
-The asymptotic distributions of the estimators are obtained, similar to the results presented in \cite{l2}.
+Then we propose an estimator for the block sparsity by using multivariate centered isotropic symmetric $\alpha$-stable random projections and present its asymptotic properties.
+It covers the results from \cite{l2} as a special case when the block size equals to one (i.e. there is no block structure in the signal).

-Finally, a series of simulation experiments are conducted to illustrate our theoretical results.
+Finally, a series of numerical experiments are conducted to implement the proposed method and illustrate our theoretical results.
+To the best of our knowledge, we are the first to address the issue of estimating the block sparsity in CS.